SimonDarksideJ/SimonDarksideJ.github.io/_posts/2023-09-18-monogame-roundup-2023.markdown

 ![MonoGame Content Management](/assets/img/posts/20230918/monogamecontentmanagement.png)

-One of the interesting capabilities that came from XNA originally, was the idea that you could have a "Content" (asset library) project, build your asset separately to your code and live happily.
+One of the interesting capabilities that came from XNA originally, was the idea that you could have a "Content" (asset library) project, build your assets separately to your code and live happily.
 In fact, many competitors to XNA scoffed at this and said it shouldn't have bothered, yet today a lot of developers complain about how long builds take in engines because of content and look for ways to separate it.

-MonoGame took the Content Project base and built its own MonoGame Build Tool which focused on content and added extensibility (much like XNA) so you could write custom importers and processors to handle different types of content.
+MonoGame took the Content Project base and built its own MonoGame Build Tool which focuses on content and adds extensibility (much like XNA) so you can write custom importers and processors to handle different types of content.
 You could even write your own custom level design configuration and have the entire pipeline process and generate your levels for you.
 I am a big content pipeline fan and have written and shared many extensions for the Build Pipeline in the past.

 However, one of the biggest myths (or debates depending on where your sticks land), is that this was the ONLY way to have content in MonoGame, which is simply **NOT TRUE**.
-If you want you can ignore the whole MonoGame Content Builder and just load content/assets and such manually in code.
-MonoGame will never seek to limit you in any way, so whether you are a content pipeline user:
+If you want, you can ignore the whole MonoGame Content Builder and just load content/assets and such manually in code.

+> MonoGame will never seek to limit you in any way.

+So whether you are a content pipeline user:

 ```csharp
     var myTexture = Content.Load<Texture2D>("ball");